Houston Panhellenic Council

-Panhellenic is the governing body for 7 of the 26 national/international sororities that belong to the National Panhellenic Conference.
+Panhellenic is the governing body for 6 of the 26 national/international sororities that belong to the National Panhellenic Conference.
 Panhellenic sponsors and coordinates Formal Recruitment each fall semester.
-UH’s Panhellenic women average higher GPAs than the all-women’s UH average.
 Many members are on the Dean’s List, in the Honors College and in the Greek honor society Order of Omega.
 Others have been recipients of large national and local scholarships.

 The United Greek Council (UGC) was officially established as in April 2012 as the Latin Greek Council in order to unite and promote the appreciation of Latino Greek-lettered organizations and the Latino/a culture.
+As of July 2022, the United Greek Council is to be a governing body for special interest and culturally/identity based fraternities and sororities that seek to promote belonging, unity, and cohesion while highlighting their uniqueness and added value to the University of Houston campus.
 United Greek Council is open to everyone and acts in the best interest of the University of Houston.
-UGC will encourage scholastic achievement among its member organizations and provide a forum for discussion of general concerns, issues, and topics that affect member organizations.

 The Interfraternity Council at the University of Houston is a self-governing organization of 11 NIC and historically-NIC fraternities that promote chapter collaboration and unified fraternal action.
 With some of the most prestigious national organizations in the University of Houston Greek community, IFC strives to build a stronger community by providing leadership, educational and intramural opportunities for all of its chapter members.